triton-inference-server/server/docs/model_configuration.rst

 Scheduling And Batching
 -----------------------

-The TensorRT Inference Server supports batch inferencing by allowing individual inference requests to specify a batch of inputs.
+The Triton Inference Server supports batch inferencing by allowing individual inference requests to specify a batch of inputs.
 The inferencing for a batch of inputs is performed at the same time which is especially important for GPUs since it can greatly increase